MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Obtain a path from Misty’s current location to a specified set of X,Y coordinates.
 Pass the waypoints this command returns to the path parameter of `FollowPath` for Misty to follow this path to the desired location.

-**Note:** `SlamGetRawMap` obtains the occupancy grid for the most recent map Misty has generated.
+**Note:** `GetMap` obtains the occupancy grid for the most recent map Misty has generated.
 Use this grid to determine the X and Y coordinates of the destination.
 The X coordinate of a given cell is the index of the array for the cell.
 The Y coordinate of a cell is the index of that cell within its array.

 **Important!** Make sure to use `SlamStartTracking` before using this command to have Misty start tracking her location, and use `SlamStopTracking` to have her stop tracking her location after she arrives at the specified location.